Top Cities, Towns, and Countries for Retirement Living

 Retiring in the United States

-A U.S. News analysis of metropolitan areas evaluated housing affordability, access to health care, taxes, the job market, and quality of life as reported by residents.
-Five of the top ten communities are in Pennsylvania: Lancaster (1st), Harrisburg (2nd), York (5th), Allentown (9th), and Reading (10th).
+A U.S. News analysis of metropolitan areas evaluated housing affordability, quality of health care, taxes, and happiness of life as reported by residents.
+Three of the top ten are in Florida: Naples (1st), Sarasota (4th), and Jacksonville (7th).
+Two of the top ten are in North Carolina: Raleigh (6th) and Charlotte (9th).
+The remainder are: Virginia Beach (2nd); NY City (3rd), Boise (5th), Huntsville (8th), and Fort Wayne (10th).

 Stretching the definition of “small town” to include cites of 50,000 to 100,000, U.S. News spotlights three cities in Texas, three in Arizona, two in Florida, and one each in Tennessee and Idaho.